CarolinaSantanaOliveira/assignments/CV.md

 **MSc Economics - Track Behavioral Economics, Tilburg University** *Expected July 2017*

   - A/B testing
-  - Completed the track Behavioral Economics and the track Sustainability and Growth
   - Master thesis "Herding and the effect of experts on online movie ratings"
   - Average score 8.07/ 10